20290 - GAME THEORY: ANALYSIS OF STRATEGIC THINKING

 Go to class group/s: 31

 Game theory (GT) is the formal mathematical analysis of strategic interaction.
 GT now pervades most non-elementary models in microeconomic theory and many models in other branches of economics.
 Understanding GT is therefore necessary to study economic theory at an advanced level.
 Furthermore, GT provides a general theoretical language for the analysis of interaction in other social sciences as well.
 Indeed, although GT relies on some structural assumptions, it nonetheless provides something close to a neutral theoretical framework to develop models of interaction.
 For example, unlike traditional economic theory, game theory does not rest on the assumption that agents are selfish.
-The course introduces the necessary analytical tools which allow the students to understand how game theory is used, and illustrates such tools with some economic applications.
+The course introduces the necessary analytical tools to understand how game theory is used, and it illustrates such tools with some economic applications.

 - Introduction to interactive decision theory, terminology, notation.

 - Other probabilistic equilibrium concepts: correlated and self-confirming equilibrium.

 - Games with incomplete information: rationalizability, Bayesian and self-confirming equilibrium.

 - Dynamic games: strategic form, dynamic programming, backward and forward induction.

 - Subgame perfect equilibrium.